 The CSR can be created during the Access Manager installation, if you skipped this however, or you would like to change the details, you'll need to generate a new key and self signed certificate.

 1. Log into Access Manager as admin and go to Configuration > SSL and expand the “Upload Keys and Certificates” section, select the option “Generate Key + Certificate”.
 If you have already generated your server key during installation select “Download CSR” and go to step 4.

 2. To create the CSR you will need to complete all of the requested fields

-City or Locality: Name of the city where your organization is registered/located.
+City or Locality (L): Name of the city where your organisation is registered/located.
 Do not abbreviate.

-State or Province: Name of the state or province where your organization is located.
+State or Province (ST): Name of the state or province where your organisation is located.
 Do not abbreviate.

-Country: The two-letter International Organization for Standardization (ISO) format country code for where your organization is legally registered.
+Two digit country code (C): The two-letter International Organisation for Standardisation (ISO) format country code for where your organisation is legally registered.

-Select Finish once information entry is complete, the SSL Server Key will be created and the service must be restarted for it to be applied correctly.
+Select Finish once information entry is complete, a new SSL Server Key will be created and the service must be restarted for it to be applied correctly.